isomerpages/moe-haiggirls/_hgs-experience/Co Curricular Activities/Frequently Asked Questions.md

     \- Approaching the respective CCA Teacher-in-charge (in-person or via email)

-**P3 CCA Registration and Allocation**
+**CCA Registration and Allocation**

 **1. When is the CCA Selection and Allocation exercise conducted?

-The P3 CCA Registration and Allocation process and timeline is as follows:
+The CCA Registration and Allocation process and timeline is as follows:
     P2 Term 4: CCA Carnival
     P2 Term 4: CCA Registration (Students submit their preferred choice of cca)
     P3 Term 1, Week 1: Form teachers will release their CCA Allocation results.